People's Volunteer Army: Republic of China

-After the war was over, of the PVA POWs held by UNC forces, 14,235 were transported to Taiwan.
-They began arriving in Taiwan on January 23, 1954 and were referred to as "Anti-Communist Martyrs" (反共義士).
+After the war was over, 14,235 of the PVA POWs held by UNC forces were transported to Taiwan.
+They began arriving in Taiwan on January 23, 1954, and were referred to as "Anti-Communist Heroes" (反共義士).
 In Taiwan January 23 became World Freedom Day (自由日) in their honor.

 The Korean War also led to other long-lasting effects.
 Until the war, the US had largely abandoned the government of Chiang Kai-shek, which had retreated to Taiwan, and had no plans to intervene in the Chinese Civil War.
 The start of the Korean War rendered untenable any policy that would have caused Taiwan to fall under PRC control.
 Truman's decision to send American forces to the Taiwan Strait further deterred the PRC from making any cross-strait invasion of Taiwan.
 The anti-communist atmosphere in the West in response to the Korean War and Cold War contributed to the unwillingness to diplomatically recognize the People's Republic of China by the United States until 1979.
 Today, diplomacy between the Republic of China and mainland China remains strained, and mainland China continues to claim the sovereignty of Taiwan.

 Media

 Who are the Most Beloved People? (《谁是最可爱的人？》) is the title of an essay by Chinese writer Wei Wei about the Chinese soldiers serving in the Korean War.
 It is considered to be the most famous literary and propaganda piece produced by China during the Korean War.

 Battle on Shangganling Mountain (Shanggan Ling (上甘岭)) is a famous Chinese war movie about the Battle of Triangle Hill.
 The story is centered around a group of Chinese soldiers that were trapped in a tunnel for several days.
 Short of both food and water, they hold their grounds till the relief troops arrive.
 The movie's popularity is largely due to the fact it was one of the few movies that were not banned during the Cultural Revolution.

 War Trash is a novel by the Chinese author Ha Jin, who has long lived in the United States and who writes in English.
 It takes the form of a memoir written by the fictional character Yu Yuan, a man who eventually becomes a soldier in the Chinese People's Volunteer Army and who is sent to Korea to fight on the Communist side in the Korean War.
 The majority of the "memoir" is devoted to describing this experience, especially after Yu Yuan is captured and imprisoned as a POW.
 The novel captured the PEN/Faulkner Award and was a finalist for the Pulitzer Prize.

+The Battle at Lake Changjin (2021) and The Battle at Lake Changjin II were big-budget Chinese films depicting PVA heroism during the 1950 Battle of Chosin Reservoir.